 How to read runes 101: The purpose of this article is to help you know how to read your own rune stones.
 In answering your frequently asked questions I can suggest ways in which you can develop your own unique reading style.
 Right now you will find here a flexible but structured approach to this tried and tested practice used as a method of divination.

 FAQ: How many runes are there?

 The Germanic Elder Futhark runes comprise 24 stones.
 These are known as the oldest complete runic alphabet.
 Sometimes more modern sets include a blank rune making 25 stones.

-FAQ: What does a blank rune stone mean?
+FAQ: What does it mean if you pull a blank rune stone?

 The blank rune means fate.
 Receiving a blank rune stone in answer to your question in a reading means "left to fate"

-I will assume that you only have a basic knowledge of how to read runes and a little about their traditional meanings.
+I will assume that you only have a basic knowledge of how to use runes and a little about their traditional meanings.
 Two books which may prove useful in this regard, and can also help you know how to read runes are:

 FAQ: What is the purpose of a rune reading?